Courses and Requirements

 Fundamentals of play direction and script analysis.
 Study of selected directors and directorial problems; the direction of exercise scenes; and direction of a final scene or one-act for public presentation.
-Prerequisite, two semesters of acting and two other courses in theatre or dramatic literature or consent of instructor.
+(Speaking-Intensive.)
+Prerequisite, Theatre 100 and 105 or 212, or by consent of instructor.
 Latrell.

 History of Theatre.

 An introduction to the basic texts of theatre history from classical antiquity to the Baroque era, focusing on the themes of cross-dressing in performance, space and how it shapes theatre, and the representation of reality on the stage.
 Places performance within social, cultural and historical contexts, and also provides an introduction to non-Western performance.
 Offered in alternate years.
-(Oral Presentations.)
-Prerequisite, 110, 120, any 200-level theatre course, English 206 or consent of instructor.
+Prerequisite, Theatre 100, or the signature of instructor.
+Wilcoxon.

 Meisner One; Transitions.